What Are Crates in Rust?

 - Binary Crates:

-- Generates an executable program.
+- These produce an executable program.

 - Library Crates:

-- Does not have a main function.
+- They do not have a main function.

 Example: Creating a Binary Crate